BijanSeif/OpenSRANE_Documentation/docs/_sources/developer/Extend/hazard-spk.rst.txt

    The main goals of this `subpackage <https://github.com/OpenSRANE/OpenSRANE/tree/main/opensrane/Hazard>`_ are:

-      * Getting the natural hazard probabilistic data (Magnitude and probability of occurence each magnitude)
+      * Getting the natural hazard probabilistic data (Magnitude and probability of occurrence each magnitude)
       * Returning magnitude corresponding to random created samples between zero and 1